Create a Corporate Club

 Have you considered starting a Toastmasters club at your workplace?
-Of Toastmasters International’s more than 12,500 clubs around the world, about 5,500 – close to 50 percent – are sponsored by businesses or organizations.
+Of Toastmasters International’s more than 12,500 clubs around the world, many are sponsored by businesses or organizations.
 Corporate clubs exist in more than 100 countries.

 While many corporate clubs are specifically intended for employees, some are also open to the public.
 Meetings are held on company premises, typically during lunch time or off hours.
 Some of the most famous names in business have in-house clubs, including AT&T, Microsoft, Bank of America, Chevron, Google and eBay.

 Why such popularity?
 In a nutshell, corporate clubs give employees the confidence and skills to help them flourish in their jobs.
 As in any other Toastmasters club, members develop their communication and leadership abilities by filling meeting roles, participating in Table Topics and giving prepared speeches.
 The result is that corporate-club members deliver stronger presentations at work, lead more productive staff meetings and relate better with clients and colleagues.